George Martinez (activist): Community engagement

 Martinez is a long time social entrepreneur and grassroots organizer.
 In 1997, Martinez co-founded Blackout Arts Collective, a nonprofit organization dedicated to empowering communities of color through arts activism and education.
 In 2002, Blackout received the Union Square Award for Grass Roots Activism.

 Martinez served as the Chairman of the board of directors for the Hip Hop Association (H2A).
 The Hip Hop Association received the Union Square Award for the Arts in 2007.

 In 2008, he was branded as an "Urban Hero" for his work with homeless children at Covenant House in Tegucigalpa, Honduras.

+During the 2011 Occupy Wall Street protests he helped launch the “Bum Rush the Vote” campaign, promoting direct electoral participation as an extension of the movement’s aims.
+The same year, he ran in the Democratic primary for New York's 7th congressional district under the slogan “Occupy’s rapping candidate”, finishing with 752 votes.

 In 2012, in the wake of super storm Sandy, George was identified as one of 3 "Hip Hop Luminaries" that donated their time and energy to the post-storm relief and Occupy Sandy fundraising efforts, along with Immortal Technique and Jasiri X.

 In 2013, Martinez was selected as a 40 Under 40 Rising Latino Stars of New York State by the Hispanic Coalition of NY, Inc.

+After relocating to Alaska in the late 2010s, Martinez directed youth programmes at the Alaska Humanities Forum and twice sought the Anchorage mayoralty.

+He was elected to the Anchorage Assembly in 2023 and has introduced measures to diversify the city’s tax base and invest in public amenities.